composable-logs/composable-logs/docs/docs/dev/local-ui-dev.md

 generate_static_data --help
 ```

 #### 2a.
-Download pipeline (zip) artifacts into local cache directory
+Download workflow (zip) artifacts into local cache directory
-The below will download available build artifacts from past pipeline runs into a `./cache` directory.
+The below will download available build artifacts from past workflow runs into a `./cache` directory.
 ```bash
 rm -rf ./cache    # <-- !!
 generate_static_data \